dsquier/couchit/README.md

 ### Update a parent document by checking for existence of child docs:

-Note that nano functions are not queued and therefore may run after Couchit finishes iterating.
+Note that nano functions run asyncrounously while documents are interated over.
+To ensure complete stats and (optional) audit object tracking, use the `util.incrementWaits()` to set a wait prior calling the async function and `util.decrementWaits()` to remove the wait upon completion.

 ```
 {
     "dependent-updates": (util, doc) => {
       if (doc.childKeys) {
         const keys = doc.childKeys;

+        // Set a wait
+        util.incrementWaits();

         // Do a bulk get for all childKeys
         util.nano.fetch(keys, (err, result) => {